AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-vertica.md

 1. In Adobe Campaign, you can then configure your [!DNL Vertica] external account.
 For more on how to configure your external account, refer to [this section](#vertica-external).

-## Snowflake on Windows {#snowflake-windows}
+## Vertica on Windows {#vertica-windows}

 1. Download the [ODBC driver for Windows](https://www.vertica.com/download/vertica/client-drivers/).
 To install the driver for Windows, you will need to enable .NET Framework 3.5 or the installation wizard will try to automatically enable and download it.

-1. Configure the ODBC driver.
-For more on this, refer to [this page](https://docs.snowflake.net/manuals/user-guide/odbc-windows.html#step-2-configure-the-odbc-driver)
+1. Configure the ODBC driver in Windows.
+For more on this, refer to [this page](https://www.vertica.com/docs/9.2.x/HTML/Content/Authoring/ConnectingToVertica/ClientODBC/SettingUpADSN.htm)

 1. In Adobe Campaign, you can then configure your [!DNL Vertica] external account.
-For more on how to configure your external account, refer to [this section](#snowflake-external).
+For more on how to configure your external account, refer to [this section](#vertical-external).

 ## Vertica on Debian {#vertica-debian}